What’s up with all these books and series? How do they fit together?

 Bitterroot, cowritten with Heather Hildenbrand, is appropriate for readers aged 13+.

 Tarot Witches in particular is an 18+ ONLY series.
 It has explicit sex with fetish elements.
+It’s intended to titillate.
+This is awesome for adults, but not so much for kids.

 The reason that I started out in YA and moved into adult works is that I discovered the VAST majority of my readers were adults after publishing Seasons of the Moon.
 There aren’t (or at least, there weren’t) a lot of young people with Kindles when I started publishing.
 My core readers hungered for story themes that weren’t appropriate for teenaged readers.
 I stopped writing with young people in mind.